GRAVITATION

 The whole sphere of photons is not observable by definition, but its effects are: an observer located at the radial coordinate \(r_{crit}\) will see all around him at the elevation \(0^\circ\) a thin, very luminous line corresponding to the photons described above and incoming to him.

-Since the orbit of the photons on the sphere is unstable, as seen in paragraph 3.8.2.2., photons may escape (without or after one or more revolutions around the black hole) and reach the observer.
-In this case, this indirect image of the sphere of photon consists of several circles with radii whose minimum limiting value is \(b_{crit}\).
+Since the orbit of the photons on the sphere is unstable, as seen in paragraphs 3.3.5 and 3.5.2 above, photons may escape (without or after one or more revolutions around the black hole) and reach the observer.
+In this case, this indirect image of the sphere of photons consists of several circles with radii whose minimum limiting value is \(b_{crit}\).

 The \(n^{th}\)-order images corresponding to \(n\) revolution(s) of the photons around the black hole will be very thin vertical segments of the same angular height, superimposed on the image above.

-These phenomena are observable in all directions tangent to the sphere of photons: if spaceship searchlights beam in one of these directions, the observer will see the distorted image of the part of the spaceship behind him.
+These phenomena are observable in all directions tangent to the sphere of photons: if spaceship searchlights beam in one of these directions, the observer will see in this direction the distorted image of the part of the spaceship which is behind him.

-Photon emitted from a radial coordinate \(<r\) critical and subjected to the gravitational field of a black hole of mass \(M\)
+Photon emitted with \(r\) emission \(<r\) critical and subjected to the gravitational field of a black hole

-Note: the numerical values (\(m\)) calculated in paragraph 3.8.3. refer to a black hole with the mass of the sun.
+Note: the numerical values in meters calculated in this paragraph refer to a hypothetical black hole with the mass of the sun.

-If the photon is emitted within the event horizon, it cannot approach it whatever its direction of emission12, and will necessarily reach the center \(O\) of the black hole.
+If the photon is emitted within the event horizon, it cannot approach it whatever its direction of emission11, and will necessarily reach the center \(O\) of the black hole.

-As the geodesic of the photon can be followed in either direction, this case corresponds to the one seen in paragraph 3.3.6. (photon coming from infinity with \(b<b_{crit}\).
+In Schwarzschild’s spacetime, as a geodesic can be followed in either direction, this case corresponds to the one seen in paragraph 3.3.6 above (photon coming from infinity with \(b<b_{crit}\)).

 If \(b\) is very slightly lower than \(b_{crit}\), \(p\) will make several revolutions around the black hole before escaping to infinity.